CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Answer:

-According to the graph between B (external magnetic field) and H (magnetic intensity) in ferromagnetic materials, magnetization persists even when the external field is removed.
-This shows the irreversibility of magnetization in a ferromagnet.
+According to the graph between B (external magnetic field) and H (magnetic intensity) in ferromagnetic materials, magnetisation persists even when the external field is removed.
+This shows the irreversibility of magnetisation in a ferromagnet.

 Answer:

-Material that has a greater area of hysteresis loop will dissipate more heat energy.
-Hence after going through repeated cycles of magnetization, a carbon steel piece dissipates greater heat energy than a soft iron piece, as the carbon steel piece has a greater hysteresis curve area.
+Material that has a greater area of the hysteresis loop will dissipate more heat energy.
+Hence, after going through repeated cycles of magnetisation, a carbon steel piece dissipates greater heat energy than a soft iron piece, as the carbon steel piece has a greater hysteresis curve area.

 Answer: